ammongit/darch/README.md

 #### Undoing renaming
 If you accidentally run the media hasher on the wrong directory, the filename information of many files can be lost, which may be a big headache to reverse.
 So by default, all changed files are logged in `.darch/hashed.log` so you could renamed them back if necessary.

+#### Duplicates
+Duplicates across multiple directories are listed in `.darch/duplicates.log` after a succesful run.

 ### License
 This program is licensed under the GPL version 2 or later.
 See `LICENSE` for more details.